yashaswinee/yashaswinee/README.md

-- 👋 Hi, I’m @yashaswinee
+- Hi, I’m @yashaswinee
-- 👀 Studying in IIIT-H
+- Studying in IIIT-H
-- Interested to learn about llm

 <!---
 yashaswinee/yashaswinee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.